QuantEcon/lecture-source-py/source/rst/amss.rst

-If we substitute :math:`z(s^t)` from :eq:`AMSS_44_2` and its derivative :math:`z_c(s^t)` into the first-order condition :eq:`AMSS_foc;a`, we  find  two differences from the corresponding condition for the optimal allocation in a Lucas-Stokey economy with state-contingent government debt
+If we substitute :math:`z(s^t)` from :eq:`AMSS_44_2` and its derivative :math:`z_c(s^t)` into the first-order condition :eq:`AMSS_foc;a`, we  find  two differences from the corresponding condition for the optimal allocation in a Lucas-Stokey economy with state-contingent government debt.

-1. The term involving :math:`b_t(s^{t-1})` in the first-order condition :eq:`AMSS_foc;a` does not appear in the corresponding expression for the Lucas-Stokey economy
+1. The term involving :math:`b_t(s^{t-1})` in the first-order condition :eq:`AMSS_foc;a` does not appear in the corresponding expression for the Lucas-Stokey economy.

-    * This term reflects the constraint that beginning-of-period government indebtedness must be the same across all realizations of next period’s state, a constraint that would  not be present if government debt could be state contingent
+    * This term reflects the constraint that beginning-of-period government indebtedness must be the same across all realizations of next period’s state, a constraint that would  not be present if government debt could be state contingent.

-2. The Lagrange multiplier :math:`\Psi_t(s^t)` in the first-order condition :eq:`AMSS_foc;a` may change over time in response to realizations of the state, while the multiplier :math:`\Phi` in the Lucas-Stokey economy is time-invariant
+2. The Lagrange multiplier :math:`\Psi_t(s^t)` in the first-order condition :eq:`AMSS_foc;a` may change over time in response to realizations of the state, while the multiplier :math:`\Phi` in the Lucas-Stokey economy is time-invariant.

 We need some code from our :doc:`an earlier lecture <opt_tax_recur>`